Preparing Business Clients for Mediation: A Neutral’s Perspective

 Colleen Byers • June 1, 2026

-Commercial mediation is often less about persuading the opposing party and more about preparing one’s own client to make informed decisions under uncertainty.
-From a mediator’s perspective, preparation is a primary determinant of whether mediation is productive.
+Commercial mediation is often less about persuading the opposing party and more about preparing one’s own client to make informed decisions in the face of uncertainty.
+From a mediator’s perspective, preparation - both substantively and procedurally - is a primary determinant of the effectiveness of mediation.

 Preparation Is About Decision-Making, Not Just Advocacy

 Lawyers understandably focus on presenting their client’s position clearly and persuasively.
-In mediation, however, preparation must also account for the client’s role as decision-maker.
+In mediation, however, preparation must also account for the client’s role as decision-maker and risk assessor.

 Effective preparation ensures that business clients: